djwillia/solo5/uhvf/README.md

 also use containers to build Mirage unikernels.
 See https://github.com/djwillia/dockerfiles.

-At the moment, uhvf can do the Solo5 hello test and also run the Mirage console test (from mirage-skeleton).
+At the moment, uhvf can do the Solo5 hello test and ping_serve test and also run the Mirage console and stackv4 test (from mirage-skeleton).
+Things left to do:

-- need to implement modules: net, blk, gdb (is it finished?)
+- need to implement other modules: blk, gdb (is it finished?)

-- KVM doesn't allow a trap on `rdtsc` but it should if we want to use the same interface for ukvm and uhvf (for e.g., det replay)
+- KVM doesn't allow a trap on `rdtsc` but it should if we want to use the same interface for ukvm and uhvf (for e.g., det replay).
+Need to clean up current RDTSC emulation as there is lots of debug there still.

 - `uhvf.c` and `ukvm-core.c` share a bunch of code; there should be a common part and a platform specific part at some point.
+The same is true for the modules (e.g., `ukvm-net.c` and `uhvf-net.c`).

 For networking, I'm using the `vmnet` framework.
 For a predictable MAC address, define `USE_TEST_UUID` and the unikernel will get